 Parenting is a unique experience, whether it is for one’s own biological offspring or an adopted child.
 Since every child is unique, there can’t be the same method of bringing up children.
 But, all children need the security of being in a loving environment and connected with parents.
 In the case of adopted children, separation is in their nature.
 Separation from their parents, roots, culture, and genes makes them more susceptible to the feeling of loss, grief, and they long for a sense of belonging.
 Adoptive parents must instill feelings of security and belong in the child through unconditional love and care.

 Psychologists believe that bonding doesn’t begin only at birth, but is a continuous process, and the role of parents, whether birth parents or adoptive, plays a vital role in making the child feel emotionally connected with his family.

 In some cases, it becomes important to involve a professional to deal with the crucial phase of telling the child that he has been adopted.
 Sometimes, a child may have a tough time, and deal with the fact may require more than just your care and love.
 Seeking the help of a psychologist may help the parents and the child deal with the phase in a healthy manner.
 Experts suggest parents seek professional help if they find that the child is having difficulty in adjusting and coming to terms with reality.

 Professionals can help the child sail through the phase and face reality without bearing a negative impact on their psyche.

 Adoption is not a cursed word.
-Attuned parents are able to help children and even adolescents pass through this truth and integrate it as an experience along the way in life.
+Attuned parents can help children and even adolescents pass-through this truth and integrate it as an experience along the way in life.
 It helps the adopted child to develop prudence for such things as he or she gradually moves ahead in life, takes it in stride, and responds instead of reacting to such situations.